 The process of preparing an accounting report generally depends on the report, the size and scope of the business, the amount of detail you want to include in the report, and the time periods being compared.
 Generally, the process involves totaling certain accounts for a set period of time.

 Modern accounting software can generate most accounting reports automatically, so the process for creating them varies only based on the accounting software you use.
 Here are some popular reports and what they entail:

 This process can be repeated for other reports you wish to generate.
 What’s more, most accounting software usually offers the option to customize reports — to select dates and to decide which accounts to include/exclude — to generate the most insightful reports for company management.

 Accounting reports are predominantly used by a business’s senior managers to assess financial situations and measure results.
 Even more importantly, the insights gleaned from various reports are used to make decisions about a company’s general strategy.

 For example, a P&L statement can be used to compare operating results with previous periods to see which parts of a business are growing or shrinking.
 A balance sheet shows how liquid a company is — how much cash is available for investment in expanding business.
 Reviewing these statements can help managers determine where and how to invest company resources to cut costs and maximize revenue.

 Managers aren’t the only ones looking at accounting reports.
 Here are a few examples of who else looks at financial statements and why:

-Key takeaway: In addition to being used to help set strategy, accounting reports can be used for tax, lending and insurance purposes.
+In addition to helping set strategy, accounting reports can be used for tax, lending and insurance purposes.